 As Sontag's quote boldly illustrates, health and illness are generally seen as dichotomous categories: one is either sick or healthy.
-Yet the rapid development and implementation of genomic medicine is challenging this duality by increasing the presence of yet another type of "citizenship"-namely, for those who are "genetically at-risk."2 In dealing with this new category, health services face several challenges, including how to communicate complex information on individual and familial risk and how to support decision making on preventative treatment options.3 cases reducing risk of future ill-health is only possible with some sacrifice of current quality of life.
+Yet the rapid development and implementation of genomic medicine is challenging this duality by increasing the presence of yet another type of "citizenship"-namely, for those who are "genetically at-risk."
+In dealing with this new category, health services face several challenges, including how to communicate complex information on individual and familial risk and how to support decision making on preventative treatment options.

+As people become increasingly aware of their genetic predispositions, more will face decisions about prevention efforts such as lifestyle changes and risk-reducing treatments (eg, surgeries for familial cancer syndromes).
+Prevention efforts might involve difficult trade-offs between quality of life and risk reduction, because in some cases reducing risk of future ill-health is only possible with some sacrifice of current quality of life.
 Furthermore, in the case of genetic predispositions, people are faced with uncertainty about whether, when, and the extent to which an illness might actually develop.
 This prognostic uncertainty, combined with the fact that any preventative treatments might significantly affect people's lives, renders decision making about such interventions especially challenging.
-It is therefore all the more important that these decisions take into account people's norms, values, and life goals.^{4,5,6} This article examines the need for genetic counseling and decision aids for people with genetic predispositions and calls for innovation in both communication processes and decision aids in order to embed individual decisions in a broader process of ongoing reflection on personal life goals and values.
+It is therefore all the more important that these decisions take into account people's norms, values, and life goals.
+This article examines the need for genetic counseling and decision aids for people with genetic predispositions and calls for innovation in both communication processes and decision aids in order to embed individual decisions in a broader process of ongoing reflection on personal life goals and values.